Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 -   You can verify whether ImageMagick is installed by running `magick -version` in your terminal.
 This should result in an info screen about the version installed, not a "command not found" error.
 -   On macOS, the easiest method of installation is to install [Homebrew](https://brew.sh/) and then run `brew install magick` in a terminal.

 Finally, this program uses an online web service/API called [ExtractTable](https://extracttable.com/) to recognize and extract structured table data from images, with built-in table detection and higher text recognition accuracy than locally.
-Acquire an API key for "Extra" credits -- you will need roughly 1.3x as many credits as pages of PDF you plan to extract data from.
+Acquire an API key for "Extra" credits -- you will need roughly 1.3x as many credits as pages of PDF you plan to extract data from, maybe more for testing.

 ### Configuration {#configuration}